vacp2p/nescience-testnet/README.md

 > Private accounts are structurally identical to public accounts; they differ only in how their state is stored off-chain and represented on-chain.
 > The raw values of a private account are never stored on-chain.
 Instead, the chain only holds a 32-byte commitment (a hash-like binding to the actual values).
 Transactions include encrypted versions of the private values so that users can recover them from the blockchain.
 The decryption keys are known only to the user and are never shared.
 > Private accounts are not managed through the usual signature mechanism used for public accounts.
 Instead, each private account is associated with two keypairs:
-> - *Nullifier keys*, for using the corresponding private account in a private execution.
+> - *Nullifier keys*, for using the corresponding private account in privacy preserving executions.
 > - *Viewing keys*, used for encrypting and decrypting the values included in transactions.
 >
 > Private accounts also have a 32-byte identifier, derived from the nullifier public key.
+>
 > Just like public accounts, private accounts can only be initialized once.
 Any user can initialize them without knowing the owner's secret keys.
 However, modifying an initialized private account through an off-chain program execution requires knowledge of the owner’s secret keys.
+>
+> Transactions that modify the values of a private account include a commitment to the new values, which will be added to the on-chain commitment set.
+They also include a nullifier that marks the previous version as old.
+> The nullifier is constructed so that it cannot be linked to any prior commitment, ensuring that updates to the same private account cannot be correlated.

 Now let’s switch to the private state and create a private account.